 Would you be able to afford your life if your income dried up?
 Of course, you wouldn’t.
 Say goodbye to holidays and past-times and actually enjoying life.

 You might be thinking that there must be some kind of government dig-out to help you if you can’t work long-term.
 Sure that’s why you pay all those taxes, right?

 A big NB to all you fellow self-employed readers, WE DON’T EVEN QUALIFY FOR ILLNESS BENEFIT.
 We get nada.

 And we haven’t even considered that you might have kids, who are the greatest money-suck of all time.
-Just try telling little Johnny that Daddy has no money to pay for his football kit.
+Just try telling little Johnny that Mammy has no money to pay for his football kit.
 It’s like putting water on a gremlin.

 And sure there’s an argument to be made that the government are stingy and should cough up more than €203 a week for the Illness Benefit, but it is what it is.